Syntax Document

 }

-If an error is not caught, it propagates up the function call stack until it is caught by the coroutine scheduler, which then exits the program:
+If error is not caught, it will propagate up the function call stack until caught by coroutine scheduler and exit the program.

 fn bar():void! {